slebdaoui/RasaChatBot/README.md

 You can find below an example of a conversation with the bot.

 ```
 **Rasa chatbot**

 Your input ->  Hello
 Hey!
 How are you?
 Your input ->  sad
-* Im your assistante, i will try to make you laugh
+* I am your assistant, i will try to make you laugh
 July 4th is Independence day.
 And the day Chuck Norris was born.
 Coincidence?
 I think not.
 Did that help you?
 Your input ->  No
-* I will tell you an other joke ;)
+* I will tell you another joke ;)
 Chuck Norris solved the halting problem.
-I hope i wasn't too toxic! bye.
+I hope I wasn't too toxic! bye.
 Your input ->  give the covid news
 ** Hello!
 You asked for news.
 covid news
    1-  Trevor Noah Suggests Sending Marjorie Taylor Greene to Beijing